Signups for the 2018 TFF Challenge are open from January 15th, 2018 through May 4th, 2018. The final pitch submission is due on May 4, 2018.

-Once signups are open click the “sign up here” button on the homepage and create your team page.
-Then you will be able to invite your team members to join your team page and start working on Round 1 of the Challenge!
+Click the “sign up here” button on the homepage and create your user profile.
+Then you will be able to invite your team members to join your team page and start working on Round 1 of the TFF Challenge!

 Yes, teams may sign up with an existing idea, project, or venture.
 We encourage you to sign up without an idea as well, and utilize the Design Lab to help you start feeding 9+ billion people.

-No, however many activities in the design lab are best completed in person as group.
+No, your team can be spread around the world!
+However, many activities in the design lab are best completed in person as group.
 Don’t let that stop you though!
-The 2015/16 winner Kulisha had team members from 4 different Universities, on two different continents!
+The 2015/16 winner Kulisha had team members from 4 different cities, on two different continents!

 Teams should be composed of 3-5 members.
-While your team may have no more than 5 official team members (these are the 5 that will attend the Bootcamp and Summit should your team be chosen as a Finalist) you are allowed as many unofficial team members as you like, which could include other students, professors and/or advisors.
+While your team may have no more than 5 official team members (these are the 5 that will attend the Bootcamp and Summit should your team be chosen as a Finalist) you are allowed as many unofficial team members as you like, which could include other founders, employees, and/or advisors.

 If the founding members meet the eligibility criteria, an existing non-profit may be entered into the TFF Challenge.